Zero & $N$-inflated overdispersed binomial models for sum-constrained Poisson count processes: Acknowledgement

 \section{Acknowledgement}

-Support of Science Foundation Ireland [11/PI/1027] and the Royal Irish Academy is gratefully acknowledged.
-Further thanks to Professor Brendan Murphy of the UCD School of Mathematics \& Statistics for constructive comments in terms of the final manuscript.
+Support of Science Foundation Ireland [11/PI/1027], Irish Research Council (New Foundations Award), and the Royal Irish Academy (Charlemont Award) is gratefully acknowledged.
+Further thanks to Professor Brian Huntley for his assistance in interpreting the biology of the pollen example, and to Professor Daniel B. Hall for kindly providing the whitefly dataset.